Please email to request a copy of resume.

 2023

-Lamentations, Ortega y Gassett Projects, Brooklyn, New York, NY (Solo)
+Lamentations, Ortega y Gasset Projects, New York, NY (Solo)

 Graduate Degree Exhibition, Cranbrook Art Museum, Bloomfield Hills, MI